Introduction

 - Environmental impact of transformers: regulations and best practices

-- Regulatory compliance in the life cycle of transformers: from manufacturing to operation
+- Regulatory compliance in the transformer life cycle: from manufacturing to operation

 - Frequently Asked Questions